TUI GROUP INTERIM REPORT 9M FY2021 1 OCTOBER 2020 -17-

 As at 30 June 2021, Unifirm Limited, Cyprus, held 32.0% of the shares in TUI AG (as at 30 September 2020 24.9%).
 Unifirm Limited is controlled by the family of Russian entrepreneur Alexei Mordashov, a member of TUI's Supervisory Board.
 DH Deutsche Holdings Limited, a company registered in Cyprus under the control of the joint venture partner Hamed El Chiaty, decreased its equity stake to below 3.0% in H1 2021.
 More detailed information on related parties is provided under section 24 in the Notes to the consolidated financial statements for 2020.
 26. Significant transactions after the balance sheet date

-On 6 July 2021, TUI AG increased its convertible bond of ?400m, which was issued in April 2021, by ?189.6m.
+On 6 July 2021, TUI AG increased its convertible bond of EUR400m, which was issued in April 2021, by EUR189.6m.
 The new bonds form a single series with the existing bonds.
 The terms remain unchanged.
 The senior unsecured convertible bonds are due on 16 April 2028 and have a coupon of 5.00% p.a., payable semi-annually.
-The denomination of the bond was ?100,000.
-The initial conversion price was set at an amount of ?5.3631 per share.
+The denomination of the bond was EUR100,000.
+The initial conversion price was set at an amount of EUR5.3631 per share.

 (MORE TO FOLLOW) Dow Jones Newswires